stuartE9/GettingAndCleaningDataW4/README.txt

-﻿README
+README

 This is a solution to the Coursera 'Getting and Cleaning Data' course Week 4 assignment.
-This script  will perform the required analyses on the provided data once it has been unzipped and read into R
+This script  will perform the required analyses on the provided data once it has been unzipped

 That part of the process can be accomplished by :